BerLean: learning group on formal mathematics

 We'll start with a one-day-workshop to get a first impression.
 If there is interest, we can have another one-day workshop, meet more regularly or do whatever suits your interests best.

-Date and time: Friday, May 10, 9.30–17.00 (with lunch and breaks)
+Date and time: Friday, May 10, 9.30–17.00 (including lunch and coffee breaks)

 If you cannot attend the workshop on this day; feel free to reach out to me — we may do a second workshop and would be happy to have you join!